RazvanBugoi/get-shit-done/README.md

 ---

-**Claude Code is powerful.
+**Codex CLI is powerful.
 GSD gives it the context and the systematic consistency to prove it.**